Jelena Rozga: 2012–2017: Moderna žena

 On 3 March 2012, Rozga released "Zanemari" along with a music video directed by Darko Drinovac on 23 April 2012.
 At the 2012 Split Festival, she performed the song "Solo igračica" which got her the Srebrni galeb award i.e. second place by audience selection.
 Rozga simultaneously released her summer single "Dobitna kombinacija".
 After a couple of months, she filmed music videos for both singles in Sarajevo under the direction of GOTIVA Sarajevo.
 The music video, released on 27 September 2012, combined both songs into one, thus creating a short movie with an overarching theme.
 This made Rozga the first singer both in Croatia and neighboring countries to make such an attempt.
-On 26 March 2013, Rozga released the single "Nirvana" along with an accompanying music video that saw her perform a choreography backed by two male dancers.
-The song, which received a lot of media and press coverage, achieved huge success in all former Yugoslav countries.
+On 26 March 2013, Rozga released the single "Nirvana", which garnered controversy due to a part of the lyric and achieved huge success in all former Yugoslav countries.
 As of 2024, the music video for the song is the second most watched on Rozga's YouTube channel with 42 million views.

 That same summer, she released the song "Obožavam", and in November, 2013, the power ballad "Cirkus".
 The songs peaked at numbers 5 and 2 on the Croatian Singles Chart, respectively.
+A music video directed by Dejan Milićević and filmed in Belgrade was released for the latter song on 23 December 2013.
+Rozga performed the song as a premiere on 2 November 2013 during the HRT show Tanc sa zvijezdama.

+In the beginning of 2014, on 24 January, Rozga released the ballad "Prsti zapleteni" in collaboration with I. Brnas and Pero Kozomara featuring Klapa Rišpet.
+On 14 March 2014, Rozga released "Okus mentola", an uptempo song which quickly became a hit single.
+Its music video was noted for showing a sexier version of Rozga.
+It has over 25 million views on the singer's YouTube channel as of 2020.